klafleure/project1/readme.md

 Kaitria LaFleure
-I created a web application for similar to Airbnb.
+I created a web application for a fake business called Booking Agency.
+It is similar to Airbnb.
 It is a web appplication that allows customers to book vacations.
 You can create an account on the Create Account page.
 You can also view a gallery of vacation spots and collect your favorite bookings on the Favorite screen.
 I used HTML, CSS, JavaScript, & bootstrap.
 Three ideas for future improvement